Want to learn how to make mountains for model train layouts? It’s actually super easy!

 Foam carving is literally exactly what it sounds like.

-Take some styrofoam or some other form of durable foam and glue them together to get the desired height of your mountains and hills.
+Take some styrofoam or some other form of durable foam and glue them together to get the desired height of your model railroad mountains and hills.
 Then, just start carving away from the foam to get your desired shape and size.

-Once it’s completed, you can either leave it as is and paint it, glue dirt to it and add grass, trees etc. This still can come across kind of cheap though due to the smooth nature of the styrofoam.
+Once it’s completed, you can either leave it as is and paint it, glue dirt to it, and add grass, trees etc. This still can come across kind of cheap though due to the smooth nature of the styrofoam.

-If you apply some of the techniques from wood screen method and apply a thin layer of plaster-of-Paris over the top of your foam, it helps to give the ground an uneven and more natural looking texture.
+If you apply some of the techniques from the wood screen method and apply a thin layer of plaster-of-Paris over the top of your foam, it helps to give the ground an uneven and more natural looking texture.

 Access in tunnels